Late capitalism: Inequality paradox

+Blotting out inequality

 In the lead-up to the 2024 US presidential election, which was won by Donald Trump, liberal economists were alarmed when they discovered that large numbers of ordinary people were siding against the Democratic Party candidates.
 How could this be the case, if the post-pandemic recovery was going so well, GDP was going up, and inflation was coming down?
-According to the liberal analysts, these ordinary people were fooled: they suffered from irrational “misperceptions”, psychological hang-ups, or “media disinformation”.
-The suggestion was that these ordinary people did not know what was good for themselves (they did not know their economic self-interest, in contrast to college-educated liberals) and that liberal politicians understood it better.
-In a CNN interview with Erin Burnett, president Joe Biden stated “the fact is that if you look at what the mean [i.e. average] people have, they have the money to spend” and he claimed that in reality people were angry about other issues, such as shrinkflation and corporate greed.
+In a CNN interview with Erin Burnett, president Joe Biden stated "the fact is that if you look at what the mean [i.e. average] people have, they have the money to spend" and he claimed that in reality people were angry about other issues, such as shrinkflation and corporate greed.
+Mr Brad Bannon, a Democratic Party strategist, advised back then that "It's time for a change.
+Not in presidents but in the incumbent's economic message."
+But the White House had a different idea.

-An alternative explanation is that ordinary people of modest means were very well aware of their situation, and also about the candidates, but that in their own situation, the cost of living did rise strongly so that consumer prices were permanently at a much higher level, while their own disposable income hardly increased. and job opportunities were scarce.
-That was their reality, just as “real” as the reality of high-GDP wealthy people.
+An alternative explanation is that ordinary people of modest means were very well aware of their situation, and also about the candidates, but that in their own situation, the cost of living did rise strongly so that consumer prices were permanently at a much higher level, while their own inflation-adjusted after-tax income hardly increased and job opportunities were scarce.
+That was their reality, just as "real" as the reality of high-GDP wealthy people.
 They were more likely to vote against Biden/Harris, or not to vote at all.

-Liberal economists could not understand this, precisely because the liberal economists were fixated on “total GDP” and "grand-average" statistics for the whole country.
+Liberal economists could not understand this, precisely because the liberal economists were fixated on "total GDP" and "grand-average" statistics for the whole country.
 This concealed the economic reality of inequality.
 It is a reason why Thomas Piketty advocates standard statistical measures of the distribution of real disposable income and net wealth.
 Such measures are needed to restore objectivity to economic science.
+In 2018, Harvard economist Larry Summers published an article in the Financial Times about his holiday trip, driving cross-country from Chicago to Portland, Oregon:

+“Economists like me see the world through the prism of models, fitted to statistical data and tested against market realities. (…) But there are other ways of gaining understanding about an economy and its workers. (…) What I saw on my trip was how profoundly different ways of life are within the US.”

 Senator Bernie Sanders has argued – echoing Martin Luther King Jr. – that there are Two Americas, where people live in two completely different worlds – and it is therefore misleading to represent them as if they are one homogenous unit with "average" lifestyles.
+The New York Times reported that "The U.S. economy in 2025 is split in two: Everything tied to artificial intelligence is booming.
+Just about everything else is not."
+These insights about inequality are not a small matter — a recent scientific study offers evidence for the claim that "economic inequality is one of the strongest predictors of where and when democracy erodes."